-$$W{18}$$ (reinforced) = TBR W{18} (unreinforced) (4)
+$$W{18}(reinforced) = TBR W{18}(unreinforced)$$ (4)

-The TBR is sometimes referred to as the traffic improvement factor (TIF), which is commonly used to relate the long-term performance of reinforced and unreinforced pavements.
-As shown in Figure 6, the TBR can also be used to calculate the number of traffic passes that a reinforced pavement can withstand as compared to an unreinforced pavement for a given rutting depth.
-For most geotextiles, the TBR value ranges from 1.5 and 10, and for geogrids between 1.5 to 70 (Shukla 2002).
+The TBR is sometimes referred to as the traffic improvement factor (TIF).
+As shown in Figure 4, the TBR can be used to calculate the number of traffic passes that a reinforced pavement can withstand as compared to an unreinforced pavement for a given rutting depth.
+For most geotextiles, the TBR value ranges from 1.5 to 10, and for geogrids from 1.5 to 70 (Shukla 2002).

-The BCR is defined as the percent reduction in the base-course thickness due to an addition of geosynthetic reinforcement (T_R) in relation to the thickness of the flexible pavement with the same materials but without reinforcement (T_U), to reach the defined failure state.
+The BCR is defined as the percent reduction in the base-course thickness due to an addition of geosynthetic reinforcement $(T_R)$ in relation to the thickness of the flexible pavement with the same materials but without reinforcement $(T_U)$ , to reach the defined failure state.
 The BCR is defined as follows: